Namecheap vs Hostinger 2026: Which Web Host Actually Wins?

 Hostinger Overview

-Hostinger is a Lithuanian-founded company (founded 2004, rebranded 2011) that's gone hard on global expansion — 10+ data center locations spanning Europe, North America, Asia, and South America.
+Hostinger is a Lithuanian company (founded 2004, rebranded 2011) that's gone all-in on global expansion — 10+ data centers across Europe, North America, Asia, and South America.
 They've built a custom control panel called hPanel which, honestly, looks better than cPanel in 2026.
-It took me a little getting used to, but I came around pretty fast.
+It took me a minute to adjust, but I came around pretty quick.

 Key Features

-- NVMe SSD storage — faster than standard SSDs (Hostinger's entry spec beats Namecheap's here by a wide margin)
+- NVMe SSD storage — faster than standard SSDs (Hostinger's entry spec crushes Namecheap's here)

-- LiteSpeed web server on most plans — this is a huge performance win over Apache
+- LiteSpeed web server on most plans — a huge performance win over Apache

-- Object caching included on Business plan and above
+- Object caching included on Business plans and up

 - Weekly backups on Starter, daily on Premium+